Book Gone Fishin’ Portfolio - Alexander Green

 ‘How a Simple Portfolio of Three Total Market Index Funds Outperforms Most Investors’.
 Book proposes three specific, low-cost, diversified, index funds or passive ETFs the design for an effective investment portfolio to become financially independent.

-Think and grow rich – Financial Independence - Napoleon Hill
+Think And Grow Rich – Financial Independence - Napoleon Hill

 Financial independence is not the result of hard work, per this book.
 Rather it results from applying specific principles - such as auto-suggestion - to transform desires into reality, and in converting ideas into money.